cocoatehcat/cocoatehcat.github.io/_posts/2025-06-03-first-temple.markdown

 The chairs appeared old, but well loved.
 They had little plaques, when translated were donor markings.
 There was a tip jar at the center of the room, right before the Buddha area, so the chairs were probably gifts from the community.

 After sitting in the chairs thoughtfully for a moment, we started to head out when I noticed a stack of pamphlets.
 After translating the note on top, we learned that they were all being given away for free.
-Granted, they were prays from the 2021 Lunar New Year, so that made sense.
+Granted, they were prayers from the 2021 Lunar New Year, so that made sense.

 This was the first time I saw Thai writing up close, and so tangible.
 I remember tracing the letters of a script that seemed ever so slightly out of reach.
 The curves looped and the straight lines were stark.
 It was clearly computer generated, but the thoughtfulness in the calligraphy behind the original script was prominent.